Californians considering a Chapter 13 Debt Repayment Plan should be aware of the following key factors:

 Some debts must be fully repaid under the plan, including:

-- Taxes (some IRS/state tax debts)
+- Taxes (recent IRS/state tax debts)

 - Child support & alimony